In this post I will discuss some common issues that new raters face. If you have other issues, feel free to share by leaving a comment below.

 Appen Yukon project Invoice Returned for Missing or Incorrect Data

-Lots of new raters receive the following emails from vendor:
+Lots of new raters receive the following emails from vendors:

 Your invoice has been rejected for missing or incorrect data.
 Please make the necessary corrections or provide specific details on the reason for each discrepancy.